iridium-browser/website/downloads/debian.md

 System requirements:
 &#8226; Debian 8+, Mint 17+, Ubuntu 14.04+ (all 64-bit)
 &#8226; An Intel Pentium 4 processor or later that's SSE2 capable

----

-If this is not your operating system or if you are looking for a different platform, please choose from the following: